21 Essential Life Coaching Skills Every Coach Should Master (2026)

 Presence means being fully in the room (or the Zoom call) with your client.
 Not thinking about your next question.
 Not mentally reviewing what they said two minutes ago.
 Right here, right now.

 This sounds simple.
-It’s one of the hardest skills to develop.
+It’s one of the hardest skills to develop, and one of the hardest to maintain across a full coaching day.

 Before you can coach well, both you and your client need to be clear on what you’re working on and what success looks like.
 That’s what coaching agreements are for.